 The reservation's "pirate ship" playground is destination worthy with dozens of different play structures.

-1. Climb, swing, slide, and scale the rock walls and faux mountains at the Regatta Playground, known as the “pirate ship” by locals.
+1. Climb, swing, slide, and scale the rock walls and faux mountains at the Regatta Playground, known as the “pirate ship playground” by locals.
 There are three main sections, including a massive pirate ship-shaped playground with slides, a rock wall and more for older kids—though tell that to my toddlers—plus a smaller section just for tots, and a third portion of the park dedicated to rows of swings and another climbing structure.
 Pull up an Adirondack chair and watch the kids go.
 I only wish there were a bit more shade in the summer, but the reservoir often provides a cool breeze.

 2. Walk, scooter, or stroll the paved 1.7-mile loop around the reservoir.
 (Adult bikes and roller blades are not allowed, but kids are often seen on their tricycles or mini scooters.)